Kody-J/Android-Studio-Card-Game-Application/README.md

   8) If user is still has chips and players remain, start next round --> Note: Hit back button to start new game

 The second card game is Texas Hold'em Style Poker

+Texas Hold'em
   1) The user plays against Two other A/I players
   2) All players start with $50,000
   3) The Dealer Automatically deals each player 2 cards